selwynpolit/d9book/book/dates.md

 ## Formatting a date string with an embedded timezone

-Here a date string with an embedded timezone is used to create a `DrupalDateTime` object which is then converted to be stored into a node.
+Here, a date string with an embedded timezone is used to create a `DrupalDateTime` object, which is then converted to be stored into a node.

 ```php
 use Drupal\Core\Datetime\DrupalDateTime;